WalterWillis/FFTW.NET/README.md

 FFTW is licensed under the GNU GPL, therefore FFTW.NET as a whole adapts this license.
 However, if for some reason you want to use classes/code from this project without using FFTW, you are free to do so under the Microsoft Reciprocal License (MS-RL).

+## Modifications
+This library has been slightly modified to support ARM processors, specifically for the Raspberry Pi.
+This code was forked and is being used in a .Net Core program that uses the FFT functions to send a summary of accelerometer peaks via Telemetry for a RockSat-X project.